 Bernese Mountain Dogs are sensitive and can get their feelings hurt easily, so harsh correction is out of the question.
 A gentle and calm approach will help them feel more at ease and eager to please.

-Broaden your view: Bernese Mountain Dogs Calm
+If this caught your attention, see: Bernese Mountain Dogs Calm

 With the right socialization, they can be trained to do well with strangers and any other pets in the household.
 This means exposing them to new people, places, and experiences from an early age.